 - Sedentary lifestyle

 Generally, it’s not necessary to perform extensive tests in order to diagnose ED.
-There are some blood and urine tests that can be ordered, but your provider may base his or her diagnosis on a review of your medical history, risks, and lifestyle factors.
+Your provider may base his or her diagnosis on a review of your medical history, risks, and lifestyle factors.
+They may also order some blood and urine tests, and look for underlying causes of ED.
 In rare instances, a provider may perform an ultrasound to check blood flow or order an overnight erection test that involves wrapping a device around the penis and measuring the number and strength of overnight erections.

 What are the treatments?

-- Penile implants involve surgically placing an inflatable device into both sides of the penis, and is only recommended after trying other methods.
+- Penile implants — Implants involve surgically placing an inflatable device into both sides of the penis, and are only recommended after trying other methods.

-- Psychological counseling can help address underlying mental issues.
+- Psychological counseling — This can help address underlying mental issues.

 Medical treatments aren’t the only solution for ED; there are plenty of lifestyle modifications and alternative methods that can make a big difference, including:

-- Try Kegel exercises to strengthen the pelvic muscles; they’re not just for women.
-And stick with it: exercises must be done consistently for several months in order to get a benefit.
+- Trying Kegel exercises to strengthen the pelvic muscles.
+And sticking with it: exercises must be done consistently for several months in order to get a benefit.

-- Seek help for alcohol or drug problems.
+- Seeking help for alcohol or drug problems.

-Remember, occasional impotence is more common than many men realize, but chronic ED can be a sign of something serious.
-Talk to your provider about your symptoms and any treatment option you may be considering.
+Remember, occasional impotence is more common than many realize, but chronic ED can be a sign of something serious.
+If you’re experiencing symptoms or have more questions about ED, book an appointment to talk to a provider about your treatment options.